-He believed in the creation of a perfect harmony between materials, light and volume.
+Chareau’s architectural projects and furniture design practice thrived during those years, a time of great creativity for many artists.
+He owned two galleries that presented his furniture and lighting designs and also worked for the theatre.
+He believed in the creation of a perfect harmony between materials, light and volumes.
 His masterful creations were described by one of his contemporaries as being a mixture of “charm and power, harmony and dissonance “.
-He was mindful of the wider implications of the design and architecture and disliked mass production and materialism.
-He looked to “free man as much as possible from his slavehood to materialism and its obsolete conventions“.
+He was mindful of the wider implications of design and architecture and disliked mass production and materialism.
+He wanted to “free man as much as possible from his subjection to materialism and its obsolete conventions.”